J&J Medical Connect

 • LAZCLUZE (lazertinib) is a third-generation EGFR tyrosine kinase inhibitor.3

-• PALOMA-2 (NCT05498428) is an ongoing, phase 2, open-label, international, parallel-cohort study evaluating the efficacy and safety of a SC formulation of amivantamab with chemotherapy and/or lazertinib combination therapy in patients with EGFR-mutated advanced NSCLC (N=520).
-The primary endpoint is investigator-assessed ORR.2,4
+• PALOMA-2 (NCT05498428) is an ongoing, phase 2, open-label, international, parallel-cohort study evaluating the efficacy and safety of a SC formulation of amivantamab with chemotherapy and/or lazertinib in patients with EGFR-mutated advanced NSCLC (N=520).
+The primary endpoint is investigator-assessed ORR.4,5

-• The interim efficacy, safety, and PK results of amivantamab SC plus lazertinib with prophylactic anticoagulation (cohort 1, n=68; cohort 6, n=58) in treatment-naïve patients with EGFR-mutated (Exon19del or Exon 21 L858R) advanced NSCLC are reported.2
+• Interim efficacy, safety, and PK results were reported for amivantamab SC plus lazertinib with either recommended (cohort 1, n=68) or mandatory (cohort 6, n=58) prophylactic anticoagulation in treatment-naïve patients with EGFR-mutated (Exon19del or Exon 21 L858R) advanced NSCLC.4

 • At a median follow-up of 8.6 months, the investigator-assessed ORR was 75% (95% CI, 63-85) in cohort 1 and 80% (95% CI, 65-90) in cohort 6.